spectrum-health-systems/AvatoolWebService/README.md

 You can also have Netsmart host your custom web services (for a fee), but the Avatool Web Service has not been tested in a hosted environment.

 ### SCRIPTLINK
 When working with custom web services and myAvatar™, it's inevitable that you will hear about ScriptLink.
 And depending on who/what is describing what ScriptLink is/does, you are going to get different answers.

 Netsmart tends to use "ScriptLink" as another way to say "custom web services", but that's not really the case.
 I mean, a "custom web service" is just that - a web service.
-SCriptLink isn't a web service.
+ScriptLink isn't a web service.

 As far as I can tell, ScriptLink is simply a *link* to a *script*.
 Or, more specifically, a *link* to a *custom web service*.
 Or, even more specifically, *something that calls a method in a custom web service when something is done with/on a form in myAvatar™*.
 In my experience, ScriptLink is essentially a line of code in the form designer that kicks off the magical stuff you've written in a custom web service.